 Ongoing Experiential Education.
 Classroom theory comes alive with a progression of dynamic clinical experiences.
-At approved clinical sites and in simulated training, students work with and under the supervision of master clinicians.
-End of program specialized clinical internships will help build the basic skills and self-confidence graduates need as they embark upon their career.
+At approved clinical sites and in simulated training, students work with and under the supervision of experienced clinicians.
+Three end of program clinical internships will develop skills learned in the classroom and lab and establish the self-confidence graduates will need as they embark upon their career.

-This student-focused, interdisciplinary approach helps prepare graduates to practice physical therapy with both compassion and competence - while reinforcing essential, evidence-based skills.
+This student-focused approach helps prepare graduates to practice physical therapy with both compassion and competence - while reinforcing essential, evidence-based skills.

 A Quality Curriculum

 The 133-credit curriculum is delivered over a three-year period.
-One cohort will be admitted per calendar year, except for 2014.
+One cohort will be admitted at the start of each fall semester.

 West Coast University is seeking accreditation for a new physical therapist education program from CAPTE.
 The program has submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidacy for Accreditation status.
 Achievement of Candidacy for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidacy for Accreditation status has been achieved.